The Murder Game (TV series): Voting history

-Sarita* = In both of the first two votes, a tie occurred, first between Sarita and Ruairi, then between Sarita and Meryl.
-In both cases, a revote was performed, and Sarita received the most votes both times.
+Sarita* = Both of the first two votes ended in ties, first between Sarita and Ruairi, then between Sarita and Meryl.
+In both cases a revote was held, and Sarita received the most votes both times.

 Ruairi* = The group vote resulted in a tie between Ruairi and Melanie.
 As Lead Investigator, Nick broke the tie and sent Ruairi out to play the Killer's Game.